vectoron/LightSpeed/README.md

 # LightSpeed
 A collection of JS utilities I use regularily.
-May of these scripts are purpose built to satisfy certain objectives, suchs as working with google closure, or size/simplicity.
+Many of these scripts are purpose built to satisfy certain objectives such as working with google closure or size/simplicity.

 ## OOP.js
 This script was designed specifically to support polymorphism, inheritance, and work with all settings of Google Closure.
 Unlike other JS OOP